 This can be achieved by carrying out a fire risk assessment; something most businesses have to do annually by law.

 Through the assessment, the assessor should define the fire risk hotspots, what hazards can be limited and which people are most of risk in the event of a fire.
-Following this, measures should be put in place to limit the risks.
+Measures should then be put in place to limit the risks.

 Ensure you have the right fire extinguishers